DarenPau/Educative-Coupon-discount-promo-code/README.md

 ### Is there an Educative io student discount?

-Educative promo link users can get a 50% discount on Annual plans for a limited time in August 2024.
+Educative promo link users can get a 50% discount on Annual plans for a limited time in February 2025.
 Grab an annual plan with access to premium features now!
 The offer expires soon!

 ### Can I get an Educative free trial?